Freifunk-Rhein-Sieg/freifunk-packages/gluon-ssid-changer/README.md

 credits go to https://github.com/Freifunk-Troisdorf/packages

-ToDO: change to make use of uci environment
+modified to make use of uci environment